danwilliams/terracotta/README.md

 files, and there would also be various other supporting files too.
 Rather than dictate a layout, it is left as an exercise for the reader to implement their preferred approach.

+## Setup

+The steps to set up a Terracotta project are simple and standard.
+You need a reasonably-recent Rust environment, on a Linux machine.
+There are currently no special requirements beyond what is needed to build a standard Rust project.

+Note that these instructions are for building the application yourself, which will usually be in context of having used [Terracotta as a template for a new project](#getting-started).
+In this case these steps will apply for your project too.
+You can also download the crate using `cargo install terracotta`, which will install the latest version of Terracotta from crates.io, but this currently is not particularly useful beyond letting you poke at the default, running application without having to clone the repository and build it yourself, to see if you like it.
+See the [Getting started](#getting-started) section for more information on creating your project using Terracotta as a template.

+### Environment

+There are some key points to note about the environment you choose:

+  - Debian and Ubuntu are the Linux distros of choice, although other distros should also work just fine, as there are no special requirements.
+  - Running natively on Windows is not targeted or tested, and there are no plans to support it, so although it may work, it also may not.
+Running on WSL does work fine, and is the recommended way to run on Windows.
+  - Running natively on MacOS is untested, although there is no known technical reason why it would not work.

+Typically, you will set up Rust using [`rustup`](https://rustup.rs/), which is the recommended way to install Rust.
+The `stable` toolchain is targeted, as the focus is on stability and correctness, rather than bleeding-edge features.

+Once you have Rust installed, you can build the project using `cargo build`.
+This will download and compile all dependencies, and build the project.
+You can then run the project using `cargo run`.

+### Configuration

+Terracotta is configured using a TOML file.
+The default configuration file is `Config.toml`, which should be placed in the same directory as the binary.
+The configuration settings (and file) are optional, and if not provided, Terracotta will use default values for all configuration options.

+It is also possible to pass configuration parameters from the command line, as environment variables.
+The environment variables take precedence over the configuration file options.

+### Running

+Terracotta can be run using the `cargo run` command, or by running the compiled binary directly.
+The server will listen on port 8000 by default, and will serve content from the `static` directory, plus any request handlers that you define.
+The `static` directory contains the static files to be served.

+### Testing

+You can run the test suite using `cargo test`.
+This will run all unit and integration tests.

+**Note that, at present, there are no tests written specifically for this project, as it is mostly a combination of other crates from the Rust ecosystem.
+Tests might be added when the project is more mature and sensible things to test have been clearly identified.**

+### Documentation

+This is the first release, so there is not much in the way of documentation just yet.
+A few things may change when Axum 0.7 comes out, so documentation will be written once Terracotta has been updated to be compatible.

+You can build the developer documentation using `cargo doc`.
+This will generate HTML files and place them into `target/doc`.
+You can then open the documentation in your browser by opening `target/doc/terracotta/index.html`.

+Building the documentation for local development use will also provide you with links to the source code.

 ## Deployment